samfrexz619/samfrexz619/README.md

 ### Hi there, I'm Samuel Damilola O. 👋

-I'm a passionate frontend developer with a knack for crafting user-centric web experiences.
+I'm a passionate frontend developer with over 2years of experience in crafting user-centric web experiences.
 My journey in the world of web development started with my curiosity to build beautiful and functional interfaces that impact users positively.

 ## My Expertise:
 - I specialize in creating interactive and responsive user interfaces using modern web technologies like HTML, CSS, SCSS and JavaScript/TypeScript.